Peter-TMK/CRUD_Authentication_And_Testing/README.md

-## Performing_CRUD_operations, authenticating each http method and testing(unit and integration), using an in-memory user object as database
+## Performing_CRUD_operations and authenticating each http method, using an in-memory user object as database

 A non-framework minimal task for performing the CRUD operations in NodeJS.